HD 41742 and HD 41700

 HD 41742 and HD 41700 is a star system that lies approximately 88 light-years away in the constellation of Puppis.
 The system consists of two bright stars where the primary is orbited by two fainter stars, making it a quadruple with an unequal hierarchy.

+The fainter star HD 41700 was designated Rho Columbae (ρ Col) by Nicolas Louis de Lacaille before Francis Baily included it in Puppis and leaving it undesignated.